Kayak Weeki Wachee Springs

 There are tons of things to do!
 Paddling, canoeing, and kayaking.
 Picnicking and barbecuing.
 Swim at Buccaneer Bay.
 Watch the mermaid shows, camps with kids, boat tours, and more!

-For a comprehensive guide on things to do at Weeki Wachee Springs read this: Weeki Wachee Springs State Park – The Complete Guide
+For a comprehensive guide on things to do at Weeki Wachee Springs read this: Weeki Weeki Wachee Springs State Park – The Complete Guide

 Kayak Weeki Wachee Springs & The Weeki Wachee River